Altinn/altinn-studio-docs/content/api/apps/process/_index.nb.md

 ## Altinn specific task types

-Application developers can in their BPMN Definition specify some altinn specific task types, see `altinn:tasktype`, which signify the behaviour of the task.
+Application developers can in their BPMN Definition specify some altinn specific task types, see `altinn:taskType`, which signify the behavior of the task.
 So far we have defined the following:

 - *data* - user is asked to fill inn one or more data elements, e.g. upload data or fill in forms
 - *confirmation* - user is asked to confirm the correctness of the information which has been filled in on previous tasks